o3-shop/tinymce-editor-documentation/source/User/Installation/index.md

 Ensure you have an error-free Composer installation of the Shop.

-Ensure your system health in the Shop Admin at 'Servie' -> 'System health'.
+Ensure your system health in the Shop Admin at 'Service' -> 'System health'.

 ## Prepare